-Stainless spark arrester cap, storm collar, Adjustable vented flashing - 0/12 - 6/12, Two 24" chimney pipes, 24" support box with built-in starter section and trim.
+Stainless spark arrester cap, storm collar, Adjustable vented flashing - 0/12 - 6/12, Two 24" chimney pipes, 24" support box with built-in starter section and trim. (any UL or ULC approved equipment is acceptable)

-- (any UL or ULC approved equipment is acceptable) - WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE. - Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space.
+- WARNING: DO NOT INSTALL IN A SLEEPING ROOM IN A MOBILE HOME. - CAUTION: MAINTAIN THE STRUCTURAL INTEGRITY OF THE MOBILE HOME WALLS, FLOOR, CEILING, AND ROOF WHEN INSTALLING AND USING YOUR STOVE.

-- THE FRONT DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
-Leaving the door open during use could cause any smoke or fire detectors in the home to be set off or a fire could escape the firebox and start the room on fire. - If this unit is installed in a mobile home, care must be taken to ensure adequate air is available.
+- Burning any fuel other than wood in this unit could generate dangerous levels of carbon monoxide within the living space. - THE FRONT DOOR, SIDE DOOR AND ASH PAN DOOR MUST REMAIN CLOSED WHEN IN OPERATION EXCEPT FOR START UP AND LOADING.
+Leaving the doors open during use could cause any smoke or fire detectors in the home to be set off or a fire could escape the firebox and start the room on fire. - If this unit is installed in a mobile home, care must be taken to ensure adequate air is available.
 If not enough air is available it could starve the room of all the oxygen.
-(See page 26 for more details)
+(See page 27 for more details)

-Typical Mobile Home Installation.
+One story house installation with attic.
 Chimney is supported by Ceiling.